MontiCore/EmbeddedMontiArc/examples/toplogicalMapping.md

 These examples are not complete, but they show how to model this domain with EmbeddedMontiArc.

+GTM is a algorithm to map highdimensional data into a latent space with lower dimension to visualize it.

+This is the main structure of the algorithm:
 ```
 package GTM;
 import GTM.KMEANS;